Willis’ new memoir is ‘The Risk It Takes to Bloom: On Life and Liberation’

 Willis’ father died when she was 19.
 “As I mourned, I also learned about the brevity of life,” Willis said.
 “I had been trying to live my life on his terms, not on my terms. … I embraced my transness, my community.
 That love nurtured me.
 The hardships and what brought me hope were fertilizer.”

-“Even though it feels difficult right now,” Willis said, “what gives me hope is there are ancestors and transcestors who paved ways with so much less than we have now.
+Willis added, “What gives me hope is there are ancestors and transcestors who paved ways with so much less than we have now.
 We have leaders and organizers who are drafting plans for our folks to become more liberated.
 [I’m] remembering that I have always had a duty in the garden of liberation to leave the soil richer for the seeds to come.”

-During a question-and-answer session following her talk, Willis discussed how her career in journalism helped prepare her to write “The Risk It Takes to Bloom,” published last month by St. Martin’s Press.
+After her talk, Willis discussed how her career in journalism helped prepare her to write “The Risk It Takes to Bloom,” published in November by St. Martin’s Press.